meisterlampe99/cmd_scripts_vivado/README.md

 The following files and folders are deleted when clean.bat is executed.
-The *runSim.bat* and *runBit.bat* scripts will delete the same files, but will delete just their appropriate output folder, outputSim or outputBit respectively.
+The *runSim.bat* and *runBit.bat* scripts will delete the same files, but only their respective output folders, outputSim or outputBit.

 	DEL vivado*.zip
 	DEL vivado*.jou